thanhlmm/refi-app/README.md

 Press `Cmd + Shift + P` or `Cmd + /` to open **Command list**

 ### Privacy - Your privacy is our first priority.
-We do not keep any of your data
+We do not keep your data

-We never collect any of your data.
+We never collect your data.
 Your data is yours and always will be.

 ### 🚧 Preview changes - Edit data with confidence, without endangering your production environment